Receiving an Inheritance

 Set Up an Emergency Account

 One way to make the most of your inheritance is to set aside a portion of the money in an emergency savings account.
-Saving money separate from regular savings or checking accounts could help you cover any unforeseen expenses without setting you back financially.
+Saving money separate from regular savings or checking accounts may help you cover any unforeseen expenses without setting you back financially.
 Additionally, you may wish to use your inheritance to protect yourself and your family with various forms of insurance coverage such as health, life, homeowners/renters, and/or auto.

 Invest For the Future